History of the United Kingdom: Prosperity of the postwar years

-As the country headed into the 1950s, rebuilding continued and a number of immigrants from the remaining British Empire, mostly the Caribbean and the Indian subcontinent, were invited to help the rebuilding effort.
-As the 1950s wore on, Britain lost its place as a superpower and could no longer maintain its large Empire.
-This led to decolonisation, and a withdrawal from almost all of its colonies by 1970.
-Events such as the Suez Crisis showed that the UK's status had fallen in the world.
-The 1950s and 1960s were, however, relatively prosperous times after the Second World War, and saw the beginning of a modernisation of the UK, with the construction of its first motorways for example, and also during the 1960s a great cultural movement began which expanded across the world.
-Unemployment was relatively low during this period and the standard of living continued to rise with more new private and council housing developments taking place and the number of slum properties diminishing.
+As the country headed into the 1950s, rebuilding continued and immigrants from the remaining British Empire, mostly the Caribbean and Indian subcontinent, were invited to help rebuild.
+Britain lost its place as a superpower and could no longer maintain its empire.
+This led to decolonisation, and a withdrawal from almost all its colonies by 1970.
+Events such as the Suez Crisis showed the UK's status had fallen.
+The 1950s and 60s were however, prosperous, and saw modernisation of the UK, with the construction of its first motorways for example, and during the 1960s a cultural movement began which expanded across the world.
+Unemployment was low, new private and council housing development took place, and the number of slum properties diminished.